codeforbirmingham/Open-Disclosure/utils/README.md

 * Python libraries: shapely, fuzzywuzzy, nameparser, numpy, selenium, sunlight, requests

 ## Using Make ##
-Instead of running all the scripts below manually, you can simply run "make", which currently covers Steps 1 and 2.
+Instead of running all the scripts below manually, you can simply run "make", which currently covers Steps 1, 2, and 4.
+If you don't run "make clean", the generated id values for Transactions and Transactees from the previous run will be used.

 ## High-level Overview ##
 Here is a brief description of the scripts which are separated into categories based on when they should be run.
 With the exception of GenerateTransactions.py, scripts within a step can be run in any order.